zl2ex/meatloaf/README.md

 document.body.append(script);

 ```
-then set the javascript injector to run when your brower is on the URL of the moodle website eg for etco
+then set the javascript injector to run when your browser is on the URL of the Moodle website eg for etco
-`https://etco.elearning.org.nz/mod/quiz/attempt.php` (highlighted in follwoing image)
+`https://etco.elearning.org.nz/mod/quiz/attempt.php` (highlighted in following image)
-you can copy this URL from your browsers search bar when you are in the assessment.
+you can copy this URL from your browser's search bar when you are in the assessment.

-Here is the setup page of scripty, most javascript injector extentions will be simmilar, just copy these settings
+Here is the setup page of scripty, most javascript injector extensions will be similar, just copy these settings

 ![](/pictures/javascript_injector_settings.png)

 ## Disclaimer
-### this software was created as a proof of concept and i am am not responsible for your use or abuse of it.
+### This software was created as a proof of concept and i am not responsible for your use or abuse of it.
-You are free to distribute, modify or contirbute to this software under the GNU General Public License.
+You are free to distribute, modify or contribute to this software under the GNU General Public License.